Skip to Content

 Studio & facilities

-Our studio is 180m² with a ceiling height of almost 4 metres.
-The infinity cove is 8 metres wide and 3 metres deep, suitable for tabletop work through to larger set builds.
+Our studio is 180m² with a ceiling height of almost 4 meters.
+The infinity cove is 9 meters wide and 4 meters deep, suitable for tabletop work through to larger set builds.
 Technical facilities include high-speed wifi, a wireless music system and air conditioning.
-There is ample parking outside and the studio has an industrial sectional door with a clear height of 3.6 metres for large deliveries and truck access.
+There is ample parking outside and the studio has an industrial sectional door with a clear height of 3.6 meters for large deliveries and truck access.

 Yes, and we encourage it for most projects.
 Having the client or agency representative on set allows for real-time approval of setups and means everyone leaves the studio with full confidence in what's been captured.
 We ask only that you allow the team to work without interference once the cameras are rolling and the crew is in flow.